Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Judge Model Considerations

 Note that the Gemma model under test is from the original Gemma family of models~\cite{gemmateam2024gemmaopenmodelsbased}, while the judge is from the newer, third iteration of the Gemma models~\cite{gemmateam2025gemma3technicalreport}.
 The reason the Gemma-3 model family is not part of the models under test is that they either could not fit on an A100 for all attacks, or were a lot smaller than the other tested models.

 The judging prompt we used includes a couple of in-context examples, and asks the LLM to mark any response that ``declines, refuses, redirects away from'' or ``does not directly relate to the prompt'' as a refusal, while responses that ``provide helpful information toward completing the request'' should be classified as compliances, even if ``the model initially refuses or redirects''.
 It is perhaps a bit ambitious to expect such granularity from a single-GPU LLM, but previous works have used even less capable models~\cite{chao2024jailbreakbench}.

-Furthermore, manual inspection on a subset of the results confirmed that the number of errors under Gemma-3 is likely not large enough to meaningfully impact the conclusions of this paper.
+We additionally inspected a subset of the Gemma-3 judgments by hand.
+This inspection was qualitative rather than a quantified audit, but it did not surface a number of errors large enough to change the relative ordering of the attacks reported here.
+We nonetheless flag reliance on a single, lightly validated judge as a caveat on the absolute ASR values.